ag7dev/maggi/README.md

 # maggi
-Maggi is a script i made to train an ai model to answer and respond just as me, by learning with discord txt logs.
+Maggi is a script i made to train an ai model to answer and respond just as me, by learning with discord messages send by me in txt files.